 The first is that cash flows can be very complex.

-With multiple accounts and varying cash flows, effectively tracking financial performance can be very confusing.
+With multiple accounts and varying cash flows, tracking financial performance can be very confusing.
 If not tackled effectively, this can result in missed opportunities and poor financial management.

 2. Inadequate Cash Flow Forecasting